 20 Best Super Bowl Commercials of All Time

 For more than 40 years, companies have been shelling out a huge chunk of change to air their most creative ads during the Super Bowl.
-This year, CBS is seeking between $5.1 and $5.3 million for an advertising package that includes a 30-second ad and digital opportunities, according to an article on Variety.com.
+This year, a 30-second spot during the FOX broadcast of Super Bowl LIV cost a reported $5.6 million.
 So whatever runs must be memorable.

 The airing of the expensive ads has even morphed into a competition of sorts.
 Since 1989, USA Today has used an AdMeter, a now online poll where viewers state their opinion on commercials almost as they happen that determines the best of the Super Bowl broadcast.
 (Anyone can sign up to do this at admeter.usatoday.com).